 Cash flow is important for the success and viability of your business.
 Putting money aside for regular financial commitments, such as your income tax will help you plan ahead.

-✔ you can make payments towards your income tax throughout the year by entering into the pay as you go (PAYG) instalments system.
+- If you’re new to business, you can make payments towards your income tax throughout the year by entering into the pay as you go (PAYG) instalments system.
 It’s a good way to help you manage your cash flow and avoid a large tax bill after you lodge the first tax return for your business.
-Go to the ATO website for more information on PAYG entry.

-✔ don’t pay too much (or too little) throughout the year.
+- If you’re already making payments towards your income tax through the PAYG instalments system, don’t pay too much (or too little) throughout the year.
 If your income or business circumstances have changed, you can vary your PAYG instalments.
 You can do this on your activity statement.
-Find out more on the ATO PAYG Instalments webpage.

 Review your use of internet-based technology

 Internet technology can improve your profitability and productivity, and drive your brand and reputation into global markets.

 - Make a list of all internet-based technology available and compare this to the technology used in your business.

 - Analyse internet-based technologies that your competitors and those in your industry use.

 - Prepare an action plan to implement further internet-based technologies in your business.